 And make no mistake: Jim Unger’s cartoons are among the best.
 They really illustrate that humor unites us.
 We can all recognize the people in Herman:...

-I have to tell you all, I’m really pumped up.
-I’ve just gotten back from speaking to the National Association of School Nurses.
-They’re an amazing, vibrant group of professionals who provide top quality health care and education.
-I’ve got to say they’ve caused me to reflect on exactly how much health care education you do when you’re a person with diabetes.
+I have to tell you all that I’m really pumped up.
+I’ve just returned from speaking to the National Association of School Nurses.
+They’re an amazing, vibrant group of professionals who provide top-quality health care and education.
+I’ve got to say they’ve caused me to reflect on exactly how much healthcare education you do when you’re a person with diabetes.

 In What’s So Funny About Diabetes?: A Creative Approach to Coping with Your Disease you’ll find useful ways to use humor to provide this education.
 Humor can make difficult conversations easier...